danielthepope/imojify/README.md

 1. Finally, run `npm run build`.
 As if by magic, `imojify.css` should have been updated with your new images!

 ## License
-Graphics (in `images/emoji` folder): Copyright 2014 Twitter, Inc and other contributors, licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+Graphics (in `images/emoji` folder): Copyright 2014 Twitter, Inc and other contributors, licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-emojimap.json is licensed by [Emoji One] (https://github.com/Ranks/emojione) under the MIT license
+`emojimap.json` is a modified version of [Emoji One](https://github.com/Ranks/emojione)'s `emojis.json`, MIT licensed

-Everything else is my code, also MIT licensed.
+Everything else is either coded by me or my [awesome contributors](https://github.com/danielthepope/imojify/graphs/contributors), also MIT licensed.